Structure-preserving Interpolatory Model Reduction for Port-Hamiltonian Differential-Algebraic Systems: Regularization of PHDAE Systems

 Hence the closed loop system is regular and the closed loop system is still \textsf{pH}.

-The regularization procedures described above are computationally demanding, since they typically require large-scale singular value decompositions or spectral decompositions.
+The procedures described above are computationally demanding, since they typically require large-scale singular value decompositions or spectral decompositions.
 Fortunately, in many practical cases the condensed form is already available directly from the modeling procedure, so that the transfer function can be formed and the model reduction method can be directly applied.
-In the following sections we assume that this is the case and extend the tangential interpolation model reduction procedure of \cite{GugSW13} to three classes of semi-explicit systems, namely systems with only index-$1$ equations, systems with only index-$2$ equations, and systems with both index-$1$ and index-$2$ equations.